scordio/jimfs-junit-jupiter/README.md

 }
 ```

-The default behavior of the composed annotation is equivalent to using `JimfsTempDirFactory` directly:
+The default behavior of the annotation is equivalent to using `JimfsTempDirFactory` directly:
 `tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current
 operating system.